 Michigan Business Dispute Attorneys

-Move quickly.
-Michigan’s LLC Act (MCL § 450.4101 et seq.) and Business Corporation Act give you books-and-records rights, fiduciary-duty claims, and dissolution remedies.
-The Michigan minority-oppression statute (MCL § 450.1489) provides broad remedies for willfully unfair and oppressive conduct.
-Demand records in writing, preserve everything, and get counsel before you’re locked out.
+Don't wait.
+Michigan gives minority owners real teeth: the LLC Act (MCL § 450.4101 et seq.) and Business Corporation Act provide books-and-records rights, fiduciary-duty claims, and dissolution remedies, and the minority-oppression statute (MCL § 450.1489) reaches willfully unfair and oppressive conduct with broad remedies.
+Send a written records demand, preserve every email and text, and talk to counsel before you lose access to company systems.

-Usually yes.
-The Federal Arbitration Act preempts most state-law challenges and Michigan courts routinely enforce commercial arbitration clauses.
-Michigan has also adopted the Uniform Arbitration Act (MCL §§ 691.1681 et seq.).
+Probably not.
+The Federal Arbitration Act preempts most state-law challenges, Michigan courts routinely enforce commercial arbitration clauses, and the state has adopted the Uniform Arbitration Act (MCL §§ 691.1681 et seq.).
+Better to plan your strategy for arbitration than to spend money fighting the forum.

-Michigan has adopted the Uniform Voidable Transactions Act (MCL §§ 566.31 et seq.).
-When a debtor moves assets to dodge creditors, UVTA lets you claw assets back or get a judgment against the transferee.
+Often not.
+Michigan's Uniform Voidable Transactions Act (MCL §§ 566.31 et seq.) targets exactly this — a debtor shifting assets to dodge creditors.
+UVTA lets you claw the assets back or take a judgment against whoever received them.

-Business Court cases get assigned to specialized commercial judges, follow scheduling and management standards specific to business cases, and produce written opinions building a body of state commercial-law precedent.
-Faster, more consistent, more sophisticated than the general civil docket.
+Because you get a judge who specializes in commercial cases, scheduling and case-management standards built for business litigation, and written opinions that have created a real body of Michigan commercial-law precedent.
+In practice that means faster, more predictable, more sophisticated handling than the general civil docket.

 Why Do You Need a Business Dispute Attorney in Michigan?